classgraph/classgraph/Zero-Bugs-Commitment.md

 | **This project adheres to the [Zero Bugs Commitment](https://github.com/classgraph/classgraph/blob/master/Zero-Bugs-Commitment.md).** |
 |-----------------------------|

+You may modify or redistribute this document at will without restriction.
+However, please leave a record of your changes below.

 #### Version history:

 0.1: Original version (author: Luke Hutchison -- http://twitter.com/LH )